Check out our 2022 Reading List, full of research, books, fun newsletters, and lots of inspiration.

 the end of the year is upon us, and my colleague Julia from Glass Full reflected on it so beautifully… ‘Somehow we are once again siting in that place between where we’ve been and where we’re going…’ well. where have you been this year? and where are you going in the next? (not literally, of course).

 i spent one sunday morning in the most cozy situation possible (read: a cup of hot ginger and green tea, faux fireplace on the television thanks to netflix, candle burning, clear blue sky, and this workbook), reflecting on the year behind me and building intentions for the year ahead. i invite you to do the same (the workbook is free). i am still determining what my theme will be for 2023. i’ve been thinking a lot about light, and trust is another word that keeps coming up. i’ll check back in the new year to share what i land on.

 as you cruise into 2023 with clear eyes and a full heart, feel free to watch my free webinar on how to become a public scholar. there is also a blog post on where to begin that can supplement the webinar (in addition to some of the books listed above).

-i have a curated list of resources where i collect any and all public scholarship research, articles, and resources i come across. it also includes loads of information on making it count with your tenure and promotion file. and i curate my random reading list through flipboard if you are also interested in what random beautiful stories exist on the internet.
+i have a curated list of resources where i collect any and all public scholarship research, articles, and resources i come across. it also includes loads of information on making it count with your tenure and promotion file.

 do you have any reading recommendations for me for 2023?